 For many businesses operating under an open sky, the arrival of GPS came as a godsend.
 With it, first vehicles, later people, could always know their precise location.
 The Internet of things brought a new wave of innovation, making these positions visible in real-time to those authorized via cloud-hosted platforms.
 Suddenly, logistics companies could locate their shipments, fleet managers their vehicles, maintenance operators their staff, and farmers their livestock.
-Decades after the introduction of GPS and the IoT, industrial adoption of IoT tracking is still gaining momentum.
+Decades after the introduction of GPS and the IoT, industrial adoption of real-time location systems (RTLS) is still gaining momentum.

 For all the economic avenues it has already opened, and the many more that are still in the pipeline, the technology has one blind spot: the great indoors.
 Global navigation satellite systems rely on signals so weak that, even outdoors under perfect signal conditions, they are drowned out by noise.
 Near tall buildings, they deteriorate considerably due to shadowing and multipath disturbances.
 And indoors, they are largely unavailable.
 This has made indoor positioning with comparable performance to GPS outdoors a gap that companies have been seeking to claim their stake in for years, using a variety of technologies.

 Cellular signals, Wi-Fi, Bluetooth, UWB

 Cellphone signals, which penetrate deep into buildings, have been used to deliver position estimates indoors and out using a variety of approaches, including cellular network fingerprinting on devices featuring a cellular modem.
 While a coarse position estimate is often better than none at all, even in the best cases, the achieved accuracy continues to be considerably lower than that of GPS.
 5G, with its dense base station networks and high frequency signals, will eventually bring some improvements.